JackD2000/JC2MP-Scripts/godmode/README.md

 Admins
 --------

-In the plugins server folder, make sure to insert the admins SteamId into the file admins.txt
+In the plugin's server folder, make sure to insert the admin's SteamId into the file admins.txt

-You can also temporally disable an admin by adding a '--' infront of the admins SteamId.
+You can also temporarily disable an admin by adding '--' infront of the admin's SteamId.